dhermes/tailsk8s/13-add-vm-aws.md

 We need to be able to reach the new EC2 instance over the public internet for a brief period.
-However, once the instance has joined the Tailnet, it can be completely unreachable from the public internet but Tailscale will still get punch our packets through!
+However, once the instance has joined the Tailnet, it can be completely unreachable from the public internet but Tailscale will still punch our packets through!
 This is one of the incredible security benefits of Tailscale, we can make the instance unreachable using AWS APIs and also use `ufw` on the instance the only traffic allowed is via Tailscale.